 one gets an expression with two contiguous terms.
 Effective computation of contiguous relations is considered in \cite{contigrels}.
 They can be computed in $O(\log(\max(k,l,m))$ steps, but complexity of expressions in each such step grows exponentially, and the output is $O(\max(k,l,m))$.

-One can rewrite contiguity conditions in terms of local exponent differences at $z=0$, $1$, $\infty$ for the hypergeometric equation, since the parameters $a$, $b$, $c$ determine the local exponent differences and vice versa (if the sign of local exponent differences is taken into account).
-The main hypergeometric solutions (\ref{hsolsat0}) of two hypergeometric equations (\ref{hpgde}) are contiguous if for each $X\in\{0,1,\infty\}$ the difference of signed local exponent differences at $X$ of the two equations is an integer, and the sum of the three integer differences is even.
-Two hypergeometric equations have solutions contiguous to each other (or equivalently, they have the same Schwartz type) if one can choose a permutation of local exponent differences and their sign in such a way that the just described situation occurs.
+One can rewrite contiguity conditions in terms of local exponent differences at $z=0$, $1$, $\infty$ for the hypergeometric equation, since the parameters $a$, $b$, $c$ determine the exponent differences and vice versa (if the sign of exponent differences is taken into account).
+The main hypergeometric solutions (\ref{hsolsat0}) of two hypergeometric equations (\ref{hpgdee}) are contiguous if for each $X\in\{0,1,\infty\}$ the difference of signed exponent differences at $X$ of the two equations is an integer, and the sum of the three integer differences is even.
+Two hypergeometric equations have solutions contiguous to each other (or equivalently, they have the same Schwarz type) if one can choose a permutation of exponent differences and their sign in such a way that the just described situation occurs.

-For example, the parameters $e_0,e_1,e_\infty$ of hypergeometric equations of the Schwartz type $(1/3,1/3,2/3)$ can be characterized as follows: they are rational numbers, their denominators are equal to 3, and the sum of their numerators is even.
+For example, the parameters $e_0,e_1,e_\infty$ of hypergeometric equations of the Schwarz type $(1/3,1/3,2/3)$ can be characterized as follows: they are rational numbers, their denominators are equal to 3, and the sum of their numerators is even.